Acropolis of Athens Tickets

 Are there paid parking options near the Acropolis?

-Yes, several paid parking garages are within walking distance of the Acropolis, such as Metropark Athens, Parking Kostas, and Parking Siggrou 32.
+Yes, several paid parking garages, such as Metropark Athens, Parking Kostas, and Parking Siggrou 32, are within walking distance of the Acropolis.

 How much does parking cost at Metropark Athens?

-The entrance fee for Metropark Athens is €10, with additional charges for each additional hour of parking and overnight stays.
+The entrance fee for Metropark Athens is €10, and charges are added for each additional hour of parking and overnight stays.

 Are there any parking apps available to find parking near the Acropolis?